 Another difference between the guitars made by each factory is some design and construction options.
 The USA factory offers a few body shapes that are exclusive to the models made here.
-These are the Grand Symphony and Pacific models that are redesigned and part of the Taylor USA vision of guitars.
+These are the Grand Symphony and Pacific models.
+They are redesigned and part of the Taylor USA vision of guitars.

-Another benefit to the USA models is the use of V-class bracing, which provides a more focused and tunable system.
-This allows Taylor to properly tune their guitars based on the wood choices as well as the body shapes of each model.
+Another benefit to the USA models is the use of V-class bracing.
+It provides a more focused and tunable system.
+This allows Taylor to properly tune their guitars based on the wood choices.
+But also the body shapes of each model.

 Here is a video that goes into more detail about their V-class bracing.

 Another difference between the US and Mexican-made guitars is the hardware and finishes.
 The USA-made guitars feature nicer finishes.
 But also better hardware like tuners and guitar nut material.
 As well as inlays and aesthetic details.

 Now, that is not to say that the Mexican-made Taylor’s are lacking in these areas!
 It just means the USA guitars are simply that much better.
 The difference however is in the price of the instrument.
 So better quality parts and finishes are a requirement.

 Find out where Gretsch guitars are made here!

 So, where are Taylor guitars made?
 Taylor’s guitars are made in the United States of America and Mexico.
 The El Cajon, California factory is where their high-end acoustics are made.